Summer School On Computational Materials Science Across Scales

-Purpose: To provide a platform for knowledge exchange and for academics as well as training for graduate students interested in the area of Computational Materials Science across multiple scales of space and time as well as the latest advances in materials informatics for materials discovery and design.
+Purpose: To provide a platform for knowledge exchange and for academics as well as training for graduate students interested in the area of Computational Materials Science across multiple scales of space and time.

 Structure: The School is organized in thematic sessions focused on different computational techniques.
-The themes will be organized in a bottom-up manner, starting with simulation tools at the atomistic level (Module 1), mesoscale (Module 2) and the continuum (Module 3), with a final integrative module on materials informatics and design (Module 4).
-The final program will be updated on the website by March 20th but it is expected to be very similar and with a similar set of instructors as the 2017 edition, found here.
+The themes will be organized in a bottom-up manner, starting with simulation tools at the atomistic level (Module 1), mesoscale (Module 2) and continuum (Module 3), with a final integrative module on informatics/data Science (Module 4).
+The final program will be updated on the website by March 8th, but it is expected to be very similar and with a similar set of instructors as the 2018 edition, found at the CMS3 website.

 The course duration will be 10 days over two weeks.
 Morning sessions will consist of an overview of the method, with the afternoon sessions dedicated to hands-on computational laboratory activities.

-Financial assistance: A limited number of fellowships will be made available to qualified students.
+Financial Support: A limited number of fellowships will be made available to qualified applicants.